 - All parking lots – including but not limited to Baseball and Softball Lots – individuals park at their own risk.
 Louisiana Tech University assumes no liability for damage to a vehicle or its contents, included but not limited to damage resulting from operating a vehicle, acts of nature, vandalism, theft or flying objects such as rocks, baseballs or softballs.

-- Students living in Campus Apartments (University Park, Park Place, Legacy Park, Robinson Commons, Potts Commons, Cottingham Apartments, Richardson Apartments, Mitchell Apartments) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.
+- Students living in Zone A (University Park Apartments) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.

 Penalties for Louisiana Tech Moving and Parking Violations

-- Tickets not paid within 48 hours will receive a $5 late fee per ticket.
-Saturdays, Sundays, and holidays are not counted in computing the 48 hours.
-These penalties apply to the faculty, staff, students, and employees connected with the University.
+- Tickets paid within 48 hours will receive a $5 discount per ticket Saturdays, Sundays and holidays are not counted in computing the 48 hours.
+These penalties apply to the faculty, staff, students and employees connected with the University.
 When in violation of parking rules, the registrant is solely responsible.

-- All penalties are paid at the Vehicle Registration Office at South Hall.
-Coins are not accepted as payment.
+- All penalties are paid at the Vehicle Registration Office on the second floor of South Hall.
+Pennies are not acceptable payment.

 - Unregistered vehicles are subject to the same violation penalties stated for registered vehicles.
 After receiving 10 violations, the vehicle may be restricted from the campus and the registration denied for that quarter or session.

 - Further violations for a registered or an unregistered vehicle beyond the above may necessitate the appearance of the individual before the Dean of Student Life for appropriate action.